onaio/fhir-tooling/importer/README.md

 - The script will check to see if every user has a keycloak uuid that has a Practitioner uuid that matches the one provided in the csv file
 - Note that if none of the Practitioner uuids match then all will be deleted
 - Set `cascade_delete` to True or False if you would like to automatically delete any linked resources.
 If you set it to False, and there are any linked resources, then the resources will NOT be deleted

+## 10. Export resources from API endpoint to CSV file
+- Run `python3  main.py --export_resources True --parameter _lastUpdated --value gt2023-08-01 --batch_size 20 --resource_type locations --log_level info`
+- `export_resources` can either be True or False, checks if it is True and exports the resources
+- The `parameter` is used as a filter for the resources "e.g _lastUpdated", and `value` is where you pass the actual parameter value "e.g gt2023-08-01" used to filter the resources
+- The `batch_size` is the number of resources handled/processed at a time
+- Specify the `resource_type` you want to export, different resource_types are exported to different csv_files
+- The csv_file containing the exported resources is labelled using the current time, to know when the resources were exported for example, csv/2024-02-21-12-21-export_Location.csv